 |---|---|---|

-| Data Storage | Stored online (cloud servers) | Stored locally (on-site servers) |
+| Data Storage | Stored online through cloud servers | Stored locally on-site |

-| Accessibility | Remote access from any device | Limited to on-site access |
+| Accessibility | Remote access from connected devices | Limited mostly to on-site access |

-| Internet Dependency | Requires internet (with some offline modes) | Can operate without internet |
+| Internet Dependency | Requires internet, with some offline modes | Can operate without internet |

-| Setup & Installation | Quick setup, minimal hardware | Requires local installation |
+| Setup and Installation | Quick setup with minimal hardware | Requires local installation |

 | Maintenance | Automatic updates and backups | Manual updates and IT maintenance |